sohan-bhat/Mochi/README.md

-# Foodistry
+# Foodify

-Foodistry is a web application that leverages the power of AI to generate quick and creative recipes based on the ingredients you have at home.
-Whether you're looking for a last-minute meal or just want to try something new, Foodistry helps you make the most of your pantry with minimal effort.
+Foodify is a web application that leverages the power of AI to generate quick and creative recipes based on the ingredients you have at home.

 ## Live Production